kjm789/OS/README.md

 # Operating System's
-Implementations of common algorithms used in a Unix-like Operating System.
+Implementation of common algorithms used in a Unix-like Operating System.

 To be able to run these programs, you will need a Unix-like operating system.
 You will also need to have installed CMake package.